You are currently browsing the category archive for the ‘Embracing Encaustic’ category.

 There so much to do before, during and after a class, especially one that you travel to teach.
 Because of that many teachers will offer to assist a colleague on a pay it forward type of arrangement as I did this year.

-I was the assistant for Charly Weissbach’s Mainly Metals class at Castle Hill during the post-conference workshops.
+I was the assistant for Charyl Weissbach’s Mainly Metals class at Castle Hill during the post-conference workshops.
 Charyl taught her students how to work with most things metallic, from paint to powder, pigment sticks and even metal leaf.
 Charyl was the assistant for my friend Kimberly’s class last year (see below).

 Kimberly Kent had an adventurous class again this year with plein air painting in encaustic.
 See the little camp stoves and torches they are using?
 It’s not for the faint of heart, but if you’re up for traveling with your wax it will allow you to paint directly from nature.
-And who is that little rascal in the cap?
-Yup, our own Joanne Mattera trying something new.

 And that’s a wrap for this post on the 5th International Encaustic Conference.
 Nancy Natale and Lynette Haggard surprised Joanne with two huge cakes and a card signed by all to thank her for her efforts in making each conference so special.
 Nancy is pictured here with Cherie and Joanne on the right, wearing special hats for the occasion.
-Indeed, thank you Joanne!

 In the last couple of months things have finally slowed down a little for me in the office, allowing me more time in the studio.
 It’s always an interesting balance between arranging the shows and actually creating work for them!
 In the new year I plan to teach fewer workshops so this trend can continue, so if you see a class you like take it while you can.
 One of the biggest benefits of this is time to consider what I’m painting and why, as well as time to experiment and play.
 And I think I’m on to something.